Now that we have set up our own project, we are ready to explore the data, and use it for traffic analysis.

 Number of records and select

-Change the colormap to one with more color variation, for example the purple-to-yellow plasma colormap.
+Change the colormap to one with more color variation, for example the JET colormap that goes from dark blue over green and yellow to red.

 Change the VALUE RANGE slider so that the left knob says